N. Korea confirms test of missile capable of striking Guam

 South Korean and Japanese officials also condemned Sunday’s launch, which violated U.N.
 Security Council resolutions that bans the country from testing ballistic missiles and nuclear weapons.

-South Korean President Moon Jae-in said Sunday’s missile launch brought North Korea to the brink of breaking its 2018 self-imposed weapons test moratorium.

-U.S.-led diplomacy aimed at convincing North Korea to abandon its nuclear program largely remains stalled since a second summit between Kim and Trump collapsed in early 2019 due to disputes over U.S.-led sanctions on the North.
+U.S.-led diplomacy aimed at convincing North Korea to abandon its nuclear program largely remains stalled since a second summit between Kim and Trump collapsed in early 2019 due to disputes over the sanctions.
+North Korea has refused to return to talks, citing U.S. hostility.

-Observers say North Korea could halt its weapons tests after the Beijing Winter Games begin Friday because China is its most important ally and aid benefactor.
+Observers say North Korea could suspend weapons tests during the Beijing Winter Olympics because China is its most important ally and aid benefactor.
 But they say North Korea could test bigger weapons when the Olympics end and the U.S. and South Korean militaries begin their annual springtime military exercises.

 Associated Press writer Aamer Madhani in Washington contributed to this report.